-NOTE: When an application is developed for a client at the time of installing this application on client system we will be using the encryption option on all the views, procedures, functions, triggers, etc and install on the client machine.
+Note: When an application is developed for a client at the time of installing this application on the client system we will be using the encryption option on all the views, procedures, functions, triggers, etc, and install on the client machine.
 So that they will not have the chance of viewing the source code or altering the source code.

-The compilation of the procedure and preparing the query plan is prepared not only at the time of procedure creation but each and every time the server is restarted (Implicitly occurs).
+The compilation of the procedure and preparing the execution plan is prepared not only at the time of procedure creation but each and every time the server is restarted (Implicitly occurs).

-If the procedure is created by using with Recompile Attribute.
-Then it is forced to be compiled each time it is executed and whenever it compiles it prepares the query plan.
+If the procedure is created by using the Recompile Attribute.
+Then it is forced to be compiled each time it is executed and whenever it compiles it prepares the execution plan.

-Forcing a procedure for recompilation and prepared the query plan is required when the database undergoes significant changes to its data or structure.
+Forcing a procedure for recompilation and prepared the execution plan is required when the database undergoes significant changes to its data or structure.

 Alter the stored procedure to use the Recompile option.